oneapi-src/oneDAL/docs/source/contribution/threading.rst

 threader_for
 ************

-Lets consider you need to compute an elementwise sum of two arrays and store the results into another array.
+Consider a case where you need to compute an elementwise sum of two arrays and store the results into another array.
 Here is a variant of sequential implementation:

 .. include:: ../includes/threading/sum-sequential.rst

-There are several options available in oneDAL's threading layer to let the iterations of this code run in parallel.
+There are several options available in the threading layer of oneDAL to let the iterations of this code run in parallel.
 One of the options is to use ``daal::threader_for`` as shown here: